For the media

 Court cases

-Any media enquiries can be addressed to our switchboard or the lawyer responsible for the case.
-Media enquiries should normally be addressed to the administrative body the case concerns.
+Any media inquiries can be directed to the communications manager or the lawyer responsible for the case.

 Cases where we provide out-of-court advice